The Process and Your Comments

 27 N.C.A.C.
 1D, Section .0900, Procedures for Administrative Committee

-Proposed amendments to Rule .0905 specify that pro bono practice status for an out-of-state lawyer ends when the lawyer ceases working under the supervision of a North Carolina legal aid lawyer, and clarify that the status may be revoked by the council without notice to the out-of-state lawyer or an opportunity to be heard.
+Amendments to Rule .0905 specify that pro bono practice status for an out-of-state lawyer ends when the lawyer ceases working under the supervision of a North Carolina legal aid lawyer, and clarify that the status may be revoked by the council without notice to the out-of-state lawyer or an opportunity to be heard.

-Proposed Amendments to the Continuing Legal Education Rules
+Amendments to the Continuing Legal Education Rules

 27 N.C.A.C.
 1D, Section .1500, Rules Governing the Administration of the Continuing Legal Education Program

-The proposed amendments to Rule .1512 clarify that the sponsor/attendees fee charged for each hour of CLE credit is earned for every hour reported regardless of subsequently claimed exemption or adjustment in reported hours.
-In addition, proposed amendments to Rule .1517 add full-time tribal chiefs and vice-chiefs to the list of lawyers holding political office who are exempt from mandatory CLE.
+The amendments to Rule .1512 clarify that the sponsor/attendees fee charged for each hour of CLE credit is earned for every hour reported regardless of subsequently claimed exemption or adjustment in reported hours.
+In addition, amendments to Rule .1517 add full-time tribal chiefs and vice-chiefs to the list of lawyers holding political office who are exempt from mandatory CLE.

-Proposed Amendments to the Specialization Rules
+Amendments to the Specialization Rules

 27 N.C.A.C.
 1D, Section .1800, Hearing and Appeal Rules of the Board of Legal Specialization; Section .2400, Certification Standards for the Family Law Specialty; Section .2700, Certification Standards for the Workers’ Compensation Specialty